bogdanmic/dev-containered-services/README.md

 development but **docker-compose files** can be used as a starting point for other scenarios as well.

+#### Note
+This repository was tested on Linux more specifically on Ubuntu based distributions like: Ubuntu, Linux Mint and other Ubuntu official flavours.

 ### Prerequisites
 In order to run this project you need the following:
  - [docker](https://www.docker.com/community-edition#/download)